Sonoma County wine: Green Valley of Russian River Valley

-The Green Valley of Russian River Valley AVA was formerly known as the Sonoma County Green Valley AVA.
+Green Valley of Russian River Valley AVA was formerly known as the Sonoma County Green Valley AVA.
 Located at the southwestern corner of the Russian River Valley AVA, its close proximity to the Pacific Ocean makes it one of the coolest appellations within Sonoma County.
-The climate in the Green Valley is even cooler than other parts of the Russian River Valley, and favors the cultivation of cool climate grape varietals.
+The climate in the Green Valley is even cooler than other parts of the Russian River Valley, and favors the cultivation of cool climate grape varieties.
 Seeking to connect the region with the more commercially successful Russian River Valley name, the appellation formally changed its name on April 23, 2007.

 Knights Valley

-The Knights Valley AVA occupies the boundaries between the southern end of the Alexander Valley AVA and the northern end of Napa Valley.
+Knights Valley AVA occupies the boundaries between the southern end of the Alexander Valley AVA and the northern end of Napa Valley.
 Some of the earliest vineyards in the area was owned by Beringer Vineyards.
 The area is known for its Cabernet Sauvignon.

 Los Carneros

-The Los Carneros AVA spans the last, low hills of the Mayacamas Mountains dividing both Napa and Sonoma Valleys just north of San Pablo Bay.
+Los Carneros AVA spans the last, low hills of the Mayacamas Mountains dividing both Napa and Sonoma Valleys just north of San Pablo Bay.
 The larger portion of the AVA stretches into Sonoma County with grapes grown here also being allowed to use the Sonoma Valley AVA designation.
 The area's close proximity to the Bay has made it an ideal location for Pinot noir and Chardonnay production with producers from international Champagne houses such as Moët et Chandon (Domaine Chandon California), Taittinger (Domaine Carneros), and Cava producers planting vineyards or sourcing grapes from the area.

 Moon Mountain District Sonoma County

-The Moon Mountain District Sonoma County AVA, officially approved by the TTB in 2013, is a sub-appellation of the Sonoma Valley AVA.
-Moon Mountain AVA shares its eastern border with Mt.
+Moon Mountain District Sonoma County AVA, established by the TTB in 2013, is a sub-appellation of the Sonoma Valley AVA and shares an eastern border with Mt.
 Veeder AVA, a sub-appellation of Napa Valley.